eyolfson/hello-vulkan/README.md

 - [x] Draw a triangle
   - [ ] Handle resizes correctly
     - [ ] Refactor to recreate swapchain
+    - [ ] Refactor all creation outside of global structure

 ## Compute